 First run in 1930, Monsal Hill Climb has been on the hill climb calendar for an amazing 94 years.
 This event was started by a few mates riding out to Monsal Head at the end of the track season and timing each other up the hill, at this time it was an unmade road.

-The event now attracts over 200 local riders from club level to seasoned professionals.
+The event now attracts around 200 local riders from club level to seasoned professionals.
 2009 was the first running of the event on a closed road.
 2019 saw a record entry of 234 riders!!!

 Laurence Dodd riding for Sheffield Phoenix CC set the first sub 1m 30s course record by posting 1m 26.9s time in 1941, this stood for 3 years when C F Belton also riding for Sheffield Phoenix posted a 1m 25s run up the hill.
 This time would stand for 13 years and was finally broken by a certain Tom Simpson riding for Scala Wheelers with a time of 1m 23.4s.